def-not-jitesh/encpay/README.md

 to compile the program you would need the minGW x86-64 compiler.

-clone this repository and run the following commands to compile the program.
+clone this repository and run the following commands to compile the program.\n
 $: make